-Converting a fountain pen to an eyedropper is a quick and fun job, so long as you choose the right pen!
-It’s quick to do, quite cheap, and you can often double or even triple your ink capacity.
+Converting a fountain pen to an eyedropper is a quick and fun job… so long as you choose the right pen!
+It’s quick to do, quite cheap, and you can often double, or even triple, your pen’s ink capacity.

 Identifying Eyedropper Candidates

 If you want to convert a fountain pen to be an eyedropper you are looking for a few very basic (and very obvious) features.
-First of all, you need a pen with a non-reactive body for the ink to touch as the ink will no longer be in a cartridge, sac, or converter.
+First of all, you need a pen with a non-reactive body for the ink to touch.
+This is the case because the ink will no longer be in a cartridge, sac, or converter.
 This usually means a fully plastic body with plastic threads, but it could mean glass.
+What you mainly want to avoid are metal pen bodies or plastic ones with exposed metal threads.

 Second, you want a pen body with no holes in it.
-If the body is acting a your converter then any hole would be major problems, right?
+If the body is acting a your cartridge then any hole would be major problems, right?
 The problem here is that holes make manufacturing easier, so they appear very often.
-Just look at something like the Lamy Vista, which has two holes running along the side of the body.
+So countries make holes mandatory for safety reasons as well, just in case a pen cap is ever swallowed.
+Just look at something like the Lamy Vista, which would be an ideal candidate but has two holes running along the side of the body.

 Lastly, and this is totally up to you, but you probably want a pen that isn’t too expensive.
-This is normally a default because of the requirement for plastic parts, but it’s something to keep in mind anyway.
+This is normally not an issue because of the requirement for plastic parts, but it’s something to keep in mind anyway.

 Things You Need For a Conversion